Belgharia railway station: Electrification

 Most local passenger trains are electric trains and run on the tracks of Agarpara railway station.
 Electrification of this railway through the Sealdah–Ranaghat line was completed in 1963–1965.

 Rail Service

 This station provides rail services to its surrounding area of the station.
 Trains approach for Ranaghat, Kalyani Simanta, Gede, Sealdah and Majerhat run through this station.
 Local trains of Kolkata Suburban Railway serve rail passengers daily at this station.

 Securities

 Belgharia railway station belongs to Sealdah Railway Division of Eastern Railway Zone of Indian Railways.
 All the responsibilities of station management are given on the head of the station "Station Master".
 Apart from this, temporary mobile GRP personnel are employed for the security of the station and its premises.
+There is a GRP office on platform no. 1.
 The security of station adjoining areas is provided by the local police administration.